Writers in the Schools

 WiR teachers work with three classrooms, each for an hour a week.
 Sessions generally open with a discussion of a specific published work.
 The discussion is followed by brainstorming, writing, and sharing.
 In the presence of a professional writer, students often become energized about reading, and they learn to enjoy writing as a craft.
 As their writing skills expand, so does their self-confidence, and they begin to experiment with a variety of forms and styles.
 In particular, WiR teachers encourage students to write from their own experience.
 This approach helps students not only to discover the value of their own stories but to recognize that, as writers, they are contributing to the broader conversation that is literature.
-Following the best practices set out by the Writers in the Schools Alliance, a national coalition of writers-in-the-schools programs based in Houston, our writers are selected on the basis of their knowledge of literature and creative writing, their teaching experience, and their passion for education, especially in the arts.
 In addition to working with classroom teachers to create projects that respond to the needs of a particular group of students, each WiR teacher produces his or her own set of lesson plans, which address various Washington State standards.
 The plans are left with teachers to use with future classes and to share with fellow teachers, which helps to extend the impact of the WiR program at each school.
 Over the years, we have worked with many of the same schools, moving from one grade level to the next to sustain the impact of the program or targeting a certain grade level so that students can look forward to participating in a specific year.
-Our residency programs traditionally run for 26-weeks, but we recently began offering a 10-week program as well, in which our authors focus on a single genre: poetry, fiction, or nonfiction.
-We also offer a Poetry on the Go field trip to a local art museum, either as a stand-alone event or in conjunction with the 10-week program.
+Our residency programs traditionally run for 10 weeks, but we also offer a 26 week program as well (contingent on funding for the 2018/2019 school year).
 See Options/Fees for more information.
 Through our programs students learn:

 - To write concisely and make use of concrete details